Many people who receive a fine from their HOA want to understand the rules.

 Yes, in most cases the condo association is able to take out a loan.
 Of course when they do, it’s on the owners to repay that debt plus interest through their future fees.
 While some owners may prefer this to a special assessment, some owners may prefer not to pay interest.

 That’s a lot of Q&A, but hopefully it satisfies your curiosity.
 Want to learn more about your HOAs CC&Rs and rules?
-Run a free Eli Report!
+Sign up and run a free Eli Report!